iheartradio/play-swagger/README.md

 ```

 ### Step 4
-Add a base swagger.yml to your resources folder.
+Add a base swagger.yml (or swagger.json) to your resources folder.
 This one needs to provide all the required fields according to swagger spec
 E.g.
 ```
 ---